MarioThompson0010/MarioThompson0010.github.io/README.md

 ![Screenshot of portfolio](https://github.com/MarioThompson0010/MarioThompson0010.github.io/blob/master/Assets/ScreenshotPortfolio.PNG)

 This is a responsive website that utilizes Bootstrap.
 There are three webpages: an About page (the home page), a Contacts page, and a Portfolio page.
 The About page, or homepage, is about me, in a nutshell.
 The Contacts page contains form input boxes that take information from the user.
+The Contacts page will not be functional until we learn how to link the front-end to the back-end, so it is currently not functional.
 There's a button (or an anchor made to look like a button) that lets the user submit the info.

 Boostrap does support a sticky Navbar, so I utlized that because I like a sticky navbar.